RoneelV/Habit-Tracker/README.md

 -  Desktop only for now.
 Mobile and PWA support coming soon.

--  Custom scoring system. you'll get score of 80 when you complete task for 21 consecutive days.
+-  Custom scoring system.
+You'll get score of 80 when you complete task for 21 consecutive days, 96 after 42 days and so on.

 -  No limits.
 Seriously!